israelcamp/zeroad-minesweeper/PRIVACY.md

 ## Local Storage Only

 Any preferences or settings you configure within the app are stored locally on your device and are not transmitted elsewhere.
 This includes:
 • Game settings (like difficulty level or preferences)
 • Gameplay state (e.g., whether a game is in progress)
+• Game history (time to achieve victory, difficulty level, timestamp of the match, etc.)

 This data stays on your phone and is removed when you uninstall the app.